 Blackberries, biochemistry and daylight, and a startling sense of reciprocal involvement, became the hidden theme in this painting, unifying all the other linked aspects: the spaces which emerge with vegetation and its growth, and the half-hidden paths threading through the well-lit foreground to the dark background trees, which the naturally unrestricted process of drawing discovers.
 Thus an overgrown urban garden can come to speak for much more than itself.

 ‘Brambles’ was initially exhibited in the first of my one-man shows at the Francis Kyle Gallery in 2002, and in 2007 at The Geffrye Museum, London in the exhibition ‘Home and Garden: Paintings and Drawings of English, middle-class, urban domestic spaces 1914 to 2006’.
 Christine Lalumia, writing about this painting in the catalogue notes to the exhibition concludes: “Accidentally or on purpose, this has become a wild garden, almost an unofficial nature reserve.
 Protected by large trees, the light is soft and dappled, and the dampness palpable.
 One can almost hear the snails munching through the foliage.
 This is suburbia gone wild, a hidden world behind the neat facades of the houses.
 Indeed, there is something ambiguous about this picture: the horizon is very close, there is little visible sky and the garden is completely enclosed by plant growth.
 But, ironically, a sense of claustrophobia is avoided precisely because of this: the garden is so overgrown that the boundaries have disappeared, making it seem infinite.
 On the other hand, the garden is literally an enclosed refuge.
 The contradiction creates a tension: are we trapped in the undergrowth or unbounded and free in this wild garden?’

-Also entitled ‘Saint Savior’s church, Muswell Hill, London’ Oil on canvas 4’x3′ painted in a ‘well neglected’ north London garden.
+AN OVERGROWN ROCKERY also entitled ‘Saint Savior’s Church, Muswell Hill, London’, oil on canvas 4’x3′ painted in a ‘well neglected’ north London garden.

 Saint Saviour Church, looming in the background of this painting, was due for demolition.
 I was told it was gradually sliding down the muddy hillside.
 Built between 1903 and 1909, more or less contemporary with the surrounding houses, it was pulled down in 1994, some years after the painting was completed, so the picture is a historical record.